astralvitz/gm/README.md

 ### Sun, Aug 28, 2022
 Grateful for all the positive influences in my life, from family and friends to authors and orators to nature and life themselves.

+### Wed, Sep 7, 2022
+Grateful that every challenge and setback yields new perspectives and optimization data about my mentality, beliefs, abilities and dreams.